AimanGameDev/Conways-Game-Of-Life/README.md

 - Dedicated GPU: Nvidia GeForce RTX 3060 Laptop GPU

 Results with Dedicated GPU :
 Passing data from CPU to GPU is the main bottleneck here.
-This can be avoided by using Compute Shaders!
+This can be avoided by using `Compute Shaders`!
 Gonna do this one in the future!

 Here's the performance breakdown :
 - Without rendering, the simulation handles up to 67 million cells at 30 FPS.
 - When rendering with quads, it handles up to 33 million cells at 30 FPS.
 - When rendering with cubes, it handles up to 4 million cells at 30 FPS.

 Results with Integrated GPU :
 The simulation is GPU-bottlenecked during rendering since it's NOT using the dedicated GPU.

 Here's the performance breakdown :
 - Without rendering, the simulation handles up to 67 million cells at 30 FPS.
 - When rendering with quads, it handles up to 16 million cells at 30 FPS.
 - When rendering with cubes, it handles up to 2 million cells at 30 FPS.